tim2000s/Boost-master-v3/README.md

     BG Threshold:   No SMB will be given when EN is outside operating hours and BG below this threshold.
                     If there is detected resistance from autosens or BG exceeds this threshold SMB will be resumed using normal AAPS maxBolus.

-UAMBoost:
+UAM:
     UAMBoost Bolus Scale: Multiply the initial UAMBoost bolus by this amount.
 0 will disable UAMBoost.
     UAMBoost maxBolus:  maxBolus to use for all BG rises without COB.
 0 will use maxSMBBasalMinutes or maxUAMSMBBasalMinutes.

-COBBoost:
+COB:
     Use GhostCOB:           Ignore COB predictions after the COBBoost Window and rely purely on UAM.
 This setting can be handy when COB lingers for too long.
+    COBBoost InsulinReqPct: Percentage that will be used for EN insulinReq within the COBBoost Window.
     COBBoost Window:        If within the COBBoost Window the calculated insulinReq from COBPredBG may be delivered via a larger SMB using the COBBoost maxBolus.
                             Once the time window has elapsed COBBoost maxBolus is no longer used.
                             0 minutes will disable this functionality.
     COBBoost maxBolus:      maxBolus to use within the COBBoost Window.
 0 will use AAPS maxBolus.

-ISFBoost:
-    ISFBoost maxBolus:    maxBolus to use for all rises with COB outside of the COBBoost Window.
-0 will use maxSMBBasalMinutes or maxUAMSMBBasalMinutes.
+    COB maxBolus:           maxBolus to use with COB outside of the initial COBBoost Window.
+0 will use AAPS maxBolus.
-    ISFBoost Max Scale:   Limit the ISF when EN is not active. e.g. 1 will use profile ISF as the maximum and 2 will use half the ISF and allow a lower ISF number hence stronger.
+    COB ISF Limit:          Limit the ISF with COB outside of the initial COBBoost Window. e.g. 1 will use profile ISF as the maximum and 1.5 will be the equivalent of a 150% profile switch as the max ISF.